 About lean and agile I can recommend my curated twitter list of lean authors.

-Besides applications I help to build at work, I enjoy playing with parallel and concurrent systems.
+Besides the applications I help to build at work, I enjoy playing with parallel and concurrent systems.
 And, don't ask me why, but I find computer architectures and assembler quite interesting even if I haven't done any serious work on it since years.